eshan-292/Feedback-Form-Filler/README.md

 # Feedback-Form-Filler
-A simple js script to automatically fill the semester feedback form and save your mind of some burden.
+A simple js script to automatically fill the IITD semester feedback form and save your mind of some burden.